| ATLANTIC CITY, N.J. – Here is a brief rundown of the Queen +

 straight nights.
 They already knew that the tour was going to be revolutionary

 and that people were going to literally, “Go Crazy”.
+This tour is responsible for bringing both the original

 Queen audience and giving it a new fresh makeover with the addition of Adam Lambert.